allen880117/Simulated-Quantum-Annealing/impl_result/README.md

 ## opt1-success (opt)

-* Adding `#pragma HLS ARRAY_PARTITION variable = xx complete dim = 1` to make each totter unit can have its independent memory port for accessing.
+* Adding `#pragma HLS ARRAY_PARTITION variable = xx complete dim = 1`
+  * Make each totter unit can have its independent memory port for accessing.

-* Adding more `#pragma HLS DEPENDENCE variable = xx inter false` to hint the cmpiler.
+* Adding more `#pragma HLS DEPENDENCE variable = xx inter false` to hint the compiler.

-* Modify the passing parameters of the trotter units to hide the data dependency of the upper/lower trotter units.
+* Modify the passing parameters of the trotter units
+  * Hide the data dependency of the upper/lower trotter units.

 * `#pragma HLS UNROLL` in the inner-most loop can't make all the trotter units work in parallel.
   * Explicitly unroll the loop.

-* Success at exploiting inter-trotter parallelism
+* Success at exploiting the inter-trotter parallelism
   * Time complexity now is O(S(S+T))

 ![opt1-success](https://raw.githubusercontent.com/allen880117/Simulated-Quantum-Annealing/main/impl_result/image/opt1-success-inter.png)